data2intelligence/collapsible_tree/README.md

 **Download and edit the image**
 ---
-For both layouts, we provide a download button to download the svg image.
-You will open `open` -> `open with Google Chrome` (Or any other browser you are using) to view the image.
-Since we use the online source for the cell type icons, we need the browser to render the complete image.
-Then `right click` -> `print`, you could download the svg in `pdf`, which enables you to edit the diagram in editor software, like InkScape.
+With `right click` -> `print`, you could download the svg in `pdf`, which enables you to edit the diagram in editor software, like InkScape.
 You could drag the icons, modify the text.

-P.S.
-If you use icons from a local folder, you could move the svg to the folder according to the path you used in your JS script.